Hyurl/url6/README.md

 - `url.hash: string`
 - `url.toString()` same as `url.href`.
 - `url.toJSON()` same as `url.toString()`.

-If any of these properties is not defined, it's value would be `undefined` (`url.query` would be `null`) or an empty string, and if the value is changed, other related properties will be modified as well.

 This module is meant to bring some features from Node.js 8.0+ to Node.js 6.X or even lower versions, it cannot be run in browser, use native `URL` instead.